How to easily attract the clients you want.

 Who is your ideal client?

 If we sat down today, and I asked you to tell me everything you know about your ideal customer, how much could you tell me?
-Can you go into detail about why they buy from you?

 When you are specific in how you talk to your customer, you’ll attract more of your ideal clients who’ll connect with your messages.